 And, it really doesn’t take much, in theory.
 The possibility is there for it to happen with even just a few drops of ocean water making its way into your mask if you’re snorkeling with contacts.

 So, to be safe, soft contacts are out.
 Are hard or gas-permeable contacts any different when snorkeling with contact lenses?
 Yes and no.

 Hard and gas-permeable contacts work similarly to soft contacts in that they also do provide something for microbes to latch onto if they come in contact with your eyes through water.
-So, that should be enough to rule out hard and gas-permeable contacts as well.
+So, that should be enough to rule out hard and gas-permeable contacts as well, unfortunately.
 But, there’s more, too.

-Some people are comfortable taking the risk of wearing contacts while snorkeling, no matter how strongly it is advised against by medical professionals.
-But, for those people, they still absolutely need to avoid the hard and gas-permeable variety.
+Some people are comfortable taking the risk of snorkeling with contact lenses, no matter how strongly it is advised against by medical professionals.
+But, for those people, they still absolutely need to avoid the hard and gas-permeable variety for a different reason.

 If you wear hard or gas-permeable lenses and dive underwater, the added pressure of the water above you can interact with the lenses in a way that may cause pain, blurry vision, the contacts getting stuck to your eye, scratching your cornea, or plenty of other problems that either just hurt or can even injure your eye.
 [Source]

-So, hard and gas-permeable lenses have two strikes against them for snorkeling.
+So, hard and gas-permeable lenses have two strikes against them for snorkeling and diving with contacts.
 No go.

 Some optometrists, ophthalmologists, and other doctors do recognize that, while contacts should be avoided in the water if at all possible, some people may not have that option.
 [Source]

-So, it sounds like contacts should be avoided altogether in water if at all possible.
+So, it sounds like snorkeling with contact lenses should be avoided altogether if at all possible.
 So, what now?
 Can you snorkel with glasses?